beau-seidon/TinyMIDI2CV/README.md

 - After much fiddling with different summing circuits and testing with my synth, I determined that a seperate output jack for pitchbend is more convenient for me than coupling it to the Note CV.
 This is shown in the new schematic.
 If you find a nicer way to do it, let me know.

-- The barest bones for handling MIDI CC and velocity, and sending CV Trigger output are in place as well, with not much intention for actually using them.
+- The barest bones for handling MIDI CC and velocity, and sending CV Trigger output are in place as well.
+Further development on those will be started soon in another branch.

 ### Programming
 I program my ATTiny85 using an Arudino Uno as an ISP programmer, following instructions shown here and other places: